Funscript-Flow/Funscript-Flow/README.md

 The process this application uses is:

-* Compute the optical flow map for each pair of frames.
+* Compute the optical flow map between each pair of adjacent frames.
 * For each optical flow pair, find the point of maximum absolute divergence (that is, most positive or negative).
 This provides a good extimation for the "Center of motion."
 (This is probably the most improvable part, but this worked better than PSO following the vector field lines, highest regional variance, and a couple other things I tried)
-* Once the center is computed, project all optical flow vectors on teh difference between their origin the center of motion, then sum their magnitudes.
-This gives an approximation of how much the objects are "expanding" or "contracting."
-(Note: The average is weighted to balance the X and Y axes to keep the center centered.
+* Once the center is computed, project all of the optical flow vectors on the vectors between their origins the center of motion, then get the mean magnitudes.
+This gives an approximation of how much the image is "expanding" or "contracting."
+(Note: The average is weighted to make sure points to the left and right of the center have the same total weight, and same for above/below.
 This helps to cancel out camera motion).
-* Split into scenes (detect cuts based on whether the absolute magnitude of the optical flow exceeds a threshold), integrate, detrend/normalize, and render to funscript.
+* Split into scenes (detect cuts based on whether the absolute magnitude of the optical flow exceeds a threshold), integrate over time, detrend/normalize, and render to funscript.

 **Known Limitations:**